+All the plots clearly show that most of the water can be decanted from the recovered fluid with a delay of only 30 minutes or so.
+Skimmer type and wave period did not seem to greatly affect the decanting.
 For the thin slicks of the less-viscous oils the separation of the water from the recovered fluid was essentially complete in 15 to 30 minutes.
-Up to 60 minutes was required for separation with the thicker, more-viscous slicks.
+Up to 60 minutes was required for primary break with the thicker, more-viscous slicks.

 For the thin slicks, the trend appeared to be faster separation with increasing oil viscosity.
-This was probably because the recovered product was oil droplets entrained in a continuous water phase.
+This was probably because the recovered product consisted of oil droplets entrained in a continuous water phase.
 The more viscous the oil the larger the oil droplets in the water; larger oil droplets rise faster than smaller ones.

 For the thick slicks, the situation appeared to be different.
-With these slicks, much less water was recovered by the skimmers, and it is likely that the recovered fluid stream consisted of water droplets suspended in a continuous oil phase.
+With these slicks, the skimmers recovered much less water, and it is likely that the recovered fluid stream consisted of water droplets suspended in a continuous oil phase.
 In this case oil viscosity controlled the settling rate: higher oil viscosities meant longer settling times.
 With the highest viscosity oil, the water was semi-permanently emulsified in the oil and did not settle appreciably over the 60-minute test.